International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 3. Provide a discovery mechanism for the data space (website, contact form, etc.)

-Once the DSA is instantiated, organizations can apply for membership.
+Once the DSGA is instantiated, organizations can apply for membership.
 After a participant joins, there are two main activities that all participants are interested in: discovering data shared by others and sharing their own data in a controlled manner to ensure autonomy and